 Per the U.S. Department of State J-1 Visa regulations, all exchange visitors are required to have health insurance for the duration of their training program.
 In order to ensure compliance with these regulations, Cultural Vistas includes health insurance coverage in our program package.

 Participants should always carry the Cultural Vistas-issued health insurance card with them.
 If participants are in an accident or need medical attention unexpectedly, they will need to show proof of coverage under a health insurance policy.
 Except in the event of potentially life threatening medical emergencies, clinics, doctors, and hospitals will ask to see the health insurance card before treatment is administered.
 Procedures for payment of medical treatment vary, but participants should expect to have at least some out-of-pocket costs for each medical treatment they receive.

 Please see the participant health insurance page to compare plans and costs.

 Participants who earn income from a U.S. source must pay federal, state, and local income taxes.
 State income tax rates vary (and some states do not have an income tax), but the federal income tax is indexed by the level of the wage.
 Participants should expect to pay about 25 percent of their gross salary in federal income taxes.
 The organization will automatically deduct federal and state income taxes from the paycheck.
 Participants do not pay Social Security and Medicare taxes (FICA) or Federal Unemployment tax (FUTA) because they are not eligible for these benefits.

 Participants will use either the form 1040NR-EZ or form 1040NR to file their federal tax return.
-These forms and the 8843 (required of J-1 exchange visitors) are available after January 1 at Internal Revenue Service (IRS) offices, at local public libraries, or from the IRS website .
+If unpaid, they should complete Form 8843.
+These forms are available after January 1 at Internal Revenue Service (IRS) offices, at local public libraries, or from the IRS website.
 Information about forms used to file tax returns for state income taxes can be found after January 1 at local public libraries or from the state’s tax website.

 - Federal Income Tax